 Can I confess?
 I actually don’t mind doing laundry.
 But that’s because I have a secret.
-It’s the one laundry tip that changes everything.
-It gets the job done!
+And it changes everything.
+It’s one big tip for hassle-free laundry!

 I’d rather do laundry than scrub bathtubs or mop floors.
 It seems they get dirty again before they even have a chance to dry.